farin/JCloisterZone/BUILDING.md

 ## Running in Eclipse

-### Java-WebSockets

-The special fork of WebSockets needs to be installed in Maven first.

-1. Clone the code from https://github.com/farin/Java-WebSocket.git
-1. "Import..." the "Java-WebSockets" project as an "Existing Maven project" from disk.
-1. Run the project as "Maven install" - it should now be available to the JCloisterZone project.

-### JCloisterZone

 1. Clone the code from https://github.com/farin/JCloisterZone.git
 1. "Import..." the "JCloisterZone" project as an "Existing Maven project" from disk.
 1. Right click the project and select "Update project..." from the Maven menu.
 1. Run the project as a java application; select `JCloisterZone` (`com.jcloisterzone.ui.JCloisterZone`) as the main class.

 ## Troubleshooting

 ### Can't find `$JAVA_HOME` or java compiler version errors.